Skip to main content

 This will install all the Python dependencies, including the Browser library and the precompiled GRPC server.

-If user does not have Chromium based browser installed, or there is need to use Firefox or WebKit
+If the user does not have a Chromium-based browser installed, or needs to use Firefox or WebKit browser binaries, then the user needs to install Playwright browser binaries:

 > rfbrowser install